 Shirasu writes and reports for our magazine named “ito.coto” about weaving and dyeing.
 What we enjoy doing for the magazine is planning, designing and shooting in-house.
 I have my project in the magazine named “The taste of weaving”.
 I get inspiration from foods, so I weave and set styling and shoot by myself which makes me so excited.
 The first issue was successful and the second one is coming soon.

-We have “open studio “ every second Saturday to meet the general customer.
+We have an “open studio“ every second Saturday to meet the general customer.
 It is not only to show and sell our product.
-We would like to meet many people to see our demonstrations and talk about our creativity face to face.
+We would many people to see our demonstrations and talk about our creativity face to face.
 It is a very good opportunity for us to get to know people who are interested in our work from different industries and communities, which make us motivated to the new activities.

 Lately, guests from foreign countries are increasing in number.
 For us, it is a really good opportunity to know their opinion regarding traditional craft and our creativities.
 In fact, we joined the event Design Week Kyoto in Hong Kong in October.
 Hong Kong people were very excited to watch our demonstration of traditional techniques and textiles for the first time.
 We also had a talk session with the local creators.
 We were very fascinated to get know each creation and experience.
 Hopefully, we will have a new collaboration with them to pursue something new.